Rules and legal obligations

-The EU Public contracts regulations are brought about to ensure a transparent, fair and competitive public procurement across the EU’s Single Market which will generates business opportunities, drive economic growth and create jobs.
+We are governed by the Public Contracts Regulations 2015 which ensure a transparent, fair and competitive public procurement which generates business opportunities, drive economic growth and create jobs.

 The value of a purchasing arrangement is the whole-life value of the contract not just the annual value and must encompass all contracts for the same purpose.
 This means that contracts cannot be broken down into smaller contracts to avoid these regulations.

 The current values came into effect on 1st January 2022 (NB: These are INCLUSIVE of VAT) and are as follows: